|

 Mastered by Paul Zinman at Soundbyte Productions, New York

-with Wayne Shorter and Herbie Hancock at the Kennedy Center
+Michael with Wayne Shorter and Herbie Hancock at the Kennedy Center